DaseinPhaos/alter-intro-std-rs/text/env-readme.md

 These two functions both return an iterator over the arguments the program started with (these arguments are normally passed via command line, thus also called command line arguments in this case).

 The first function, `arg_os` returns an iterator yielding these arguments as `StringOs`, while the `args` method returns iterator yielding `String`.
-As such, the `Args` iterator might panic if the process's argments contain invalid unicode codepoints.
+As such, the `Args` iterator might panic if the process's arguments contain invalid unicode codepoints.
 If this is not desired, the `args_os` method should be preferred.

 Note that during the construction of `ArgsOs`, a module `sys` is used.
 This module is hidden from users of the standard library, as it is considered to be an implementation detail.
-We won't dig into it here, but interested readers can refer to the [source code of libstd](https://github.com/rust-lang/rust/tree/master/src/libstd/sys).
+We won't dig into it here, but interested readers can refer to the [source code of `libstd`](https://github.com/rust-lang/rust/tree/master/src/libstd/sys).

 Let's check out the definitions of these iterator structs.
 Firstly the `ArgsOs`: